The timetabling and rooming (TAR) team oversees the timetabling and allocation of rooms for the University.

 The submission of a form signed by all parties should not be taken as a guarantee that the requested change(s) can occur and you should continue with your currently agreed option until such time as your change request is approved.

-What seminar group am I in?
+What group am I in?

 This can vary to ensure clash free individual timetables, but the information can be obtained via the course year timetables or by asking your course leader.

-Requests to change seminar groups may only be submitted in the first two weeks of the teaching period and will be considered on a first come, first served basis.
-In order to request a seminar change, you must contact your course/level leader for authorisation.
+Requests to change groups may only be submitted in the first two weeks of the teaching period and will be considered on a first come, first served basis.
+In order to request a group change, you must contact your course/level leader for authorisation.
 They will need to liaise with the timetabling team in order to get your timetable changed.

 No changes to the published timetable can be considered to accommodate change requests.